 At a special meeting of Teton's board of directors held on July 20, 2021, the Teton board of directors unanimously adopted the Merger Agreement and the transactions contemplated thereby and determined that the Merger and the other transactions contemplated thereby are in the best interests of Teton and its shareholders.
-Accordingly, the Teton board of directors unanimously recommends that Teton shareholders vote "FOR" the proposal to approve the Merger Agreement and "FOR" the proposal to approve the Merger Agreement and "FOR" the proposal to approve the Merger Agreement.
+Accordingly, the Teton board of directors unanimously recommends that Teton shareholders vote "FOR" the proposal to approve the Merger Agreement and "FOR" the proposal to approve adjournment of the special meeting, if necessary or appropriate, to permit further solicitation of proxies to approve the Merger Agreement.